maksimdrachov/stm32-rpi-blinky/README.md

 Then udev rules:

 ```
-sudo cp stlink/config/udev/rules.d/49-stlinkv* /etc/udev/rules.d/
+sudo cp ~/stlink/config/udev/rules.d/49-stlinkv* /etc/udev/rules.d/
 ```

-Restart the terminal, and then connect your STM board.
-Execute a probe command to see if it works:
+Restart the terminal, and then connect your board.
+A probe command will test if the connection is working:

 ```
 st-info --probe